jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 accepted as an interface of that type.
 This is highly useful for testing, allowing easy stubbing of dependency behaviour, even when using third party libraries that provide no interfaces.

+Starting this project I initially did not understand the benefit of Go's implicit interfaces, because of this lack of understanding the early stages of development did not make extensive use of these interfaces.
+Once I began writing unit tests, I realised the benefits of this programming style of using implicit interfaces.
+Earlier code was refactored at this point to allow easier writing of unit tests in a consistent manner, and subsequent development was done in this style.
+This change in understanding has altered the way that I structure programs - not only Go programs, also in other languages that support interfaces.
+This change in development style made writing clean, testable, and maintainable code easier to do as the project progressed, and has been transformational in the approach that I take to programming.

 ### Application as a library